hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

 ##### Configuring Rate Limits

-An example of an exchange implementing a this can be seen in the Binance connector.
+An example of an exchange implementing this type of rate limit can be seen in the Binance connector.

 !!! note
     Rate Limits for Binance can be found in the API response for the `GET /api/v3/exchangeInfo` endpoint [here](https://binance-docs.github.io/apidocs/spot/en/#exchange-information).